SAP/spartacus-docs/_pages/dev/features/federated-login.md

 ## Requirements and Restrictions

 - A new login storefront domain that is on the same domain/Site as the OCC APIs
-- CMS base site for each domain
+- A single CMS base site for each domain
 - Redesigned login page CMS data to use only absolute links
 - List of origins embedded in spartacus data